LSenai/mario_RL/README.md

 # mario_RL
- Let's beat Super Mario Bros with Reinforcement Learning
+ Let's beat Super Mario Bros with Reinforcement Learning.
+This is just a side project to learn more about RL and the Gymnasium library.